mgu83/mgu83.github.io/_pages/about.md

 Currently studying computer engineering and math at the University of British Columbia.

 I like working on practical problems that plague my everyday life.
-Currently, I am working on an app that scrapes the web for the cheapest produce prices.
-Take a look at it [projects page](/projects)
+Currently working on an app that scrapes the web for the cheapest produce prices.
+Take a look at [projects page](/projects)

 Hoping to write some posts about personal finance (I used to daytrade), engineering and new technologies.

+If you are a recruiter, you're probably looking for my [cv](/cv)!
+I just finished up working at `OVCARE` a cancer research lab.
+Currently working part-time as `Full-Stack` at a startup where I am focusing on building out some new features.

 <!-- Write your biography here this is maggie and i am here testing.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.